ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-formatters/index.md

 title: "Formatters"
 ---

-This section explores customization of individual series items and markers based on data they represent.
+Formatters allow individual series items and markers to be customised based on the data they represent.

 When it comes to formatters, all series can be divided into two categories:
 - _series with markers_, such as `line`, `scatter` and `area`, where each data point is represented by a marker that can be of any shape